"Yoga Retreats Are Too Advanced for Me" and Other Myths, Busted

 Your loved ones deserve the most fulfilled, grounded and relaxed version of you!
 Give them that by caring for yourself.
 You will learn skills you can bring back with you to feel calmer in your everyday, chaotic life.
 It’s only a weekend.

-It’s coming up October 28-30!
 Learn more and sign up HERE.
-Seize the opportunity, take a risk, and come to the Poconos to learn restorative yoga, self-compassion, breathing and mindfulness practices you can bring home with you.
+Seize the opportunity, take a risk, and come learn restorative yoga, self-compassion, breathing, and mindfulness practices you can bring home with you.

 Stop Walking On Eggshells!